M4 relief road: Newport motorway plans scrapped

 - Mr Drakeford said the project would have an "adverse impact" on the Gwent Levels's wildlife, its sites of special scientific interest and its historic landscape

-- In his judgement the environmental concerns "outweigh its advantages"
+- In his judgement the environmental concerns "outweigh" the road's advantages

 Planning inspector Mr Wadrup, who has died since the end of the inquiry last year, had concluded there was a "compelling case for the scheme to be implemented in order [to] relieve an acute problem on the strategic motorway network".